NWChemEx/WeaklyTypedFloat/docs/source/developer/statement_of_need.rst

 - Provide a series of abstractions that are capable of holding arbitrary FP types.
 - Make it easy for users of WTF to compose algorithms with these abstractions.
+- Ensure that the user can extend WTF to support their own custom FP types without needing to modify the WTF source.
 - Ensure that the abstractions can be used in a performant manner.